csinva/csinva.github.io/_notes/stat/graphical_models.md

   - join individual nodes in such a way that resulting network is a polytree
     - ![Screen Shot 2018-07-26 at 8.52.30 AM-2621781](assets/Screen Shot 2018-07-26 at 8.52.30 AM-2621781.png)
     - *polytree*=*singly-connected network* - only 1 undirected paths between any 2 nodes
+      - time and space complexity of exact inference is linear in the size of the network
+      - holds even if the number of parents of each node is bounded by a constant
   - can compute posterior probabilities in $O(n)$
     - however, conditional probability tables may still be exponentially large